Tragedy in the British Royal Family at the End of August

 The Duchess of Kent’s funeral; Credit – www.bbc.co.uk

 Princess Marina, Duchess of Kent’s funeral was held on August 30, 1968, at St. George’s Chapel, Windsor and attended by Queen Elizabeth II, the Duke of Edinburgh, the Prince of Wales, Princess Anne, the Queen Mother, and Princess Margaret.
 They sat next to the children of Princess Marina, Duchess of Kent in the front pew.
 Behind them sat the Duke of Windsor, the former King Edward VIII, who had flown from his home in France.
-The princess’ coffin was carried into the chapel by eight officers from the three regiments of which she was Colonel-in-Chief.
-The service was conducted by the Archbishop of Canterbury, Dr. Arthur Ramsey and Archimandrite Gregory Theodorus of the Greek Orthodox Church, the religion into which the Duchess was born.
+Eight officers from the three regiments of which Marina was Colonel-in-Chief carried her coffin.
+Dr. Arthur Ramsey, Archbishop of Canterbury and Archimandrite Gregory Theodorus of the Greek Orthodox Church, the religion into which the Duchess was born, conducted the service.
 Princess Marina, Duchess of Kent was buried at the Royal Burial Grounds at Frogmore next to her husband whose coffin had been moved there from the vault at St. George’s Chapel, Windsor the day before.

 George Marina Kent grave